International Forest Garden / Food Forest Symposium

 Climate change due to greenhouse gas emissions is the greatest challenge humanity faces, and agriculture must become carbon negative in the near future.
 Already the evidence for very significant carbon sequestration and storage in forest garden systems is showing that they may be one of the best ways of combining crop production with carbon storage.

 The focus will be on temperate and cool subtropical/Mediterranean systems, both rural and urban, and from very small to large.
-There will be presentations of current projects, discussions, field trips to the ART sites, and some more philosophical musings about the role of forest gardens for a sustainable future.
+There will be presentations of current projects, discussions, networking opportunities, and some more philosophical musings about the role of forest gardens for a sustainable future.

 With speakers already lined up from Australia, Austria, Chile, Denmark, France, India/USA, Italy, Netherlands, Sweden, UK and USA, this truly international gathering will be an exciting and dynamic meeting of many of the world’s leading experts in the field.